pforret/blog.splashing/_topic/country/capeverde.md

 ---
 # Cape Verde

-Cape Verde  or Cabo Verde, officially the Republic of Cabo Verde, is an archipelago and island  country in the central Atlantic Ocean, consisting of ten volcanic islands with a combined land area  of about 4,033 square kilometres .
+Cape Verde  or Cabo Verde, officially the Republic of Cabo Verde, is an archipelago and island  country of West Africa in the central Atlantic Ocean, consisting of ten volcanic islands with a  combined land area of about 4,033 square kilometres .
 These islands lie between 600 and 850 kilometres  west of Cap-Vert, the westernmost point of  continental Africa.
-The Cape Verde islands form part of the Macaronesia ecoregion, along with the Azores, the Canary  Islands, Madeira, and the Savage Isles.
+The Cape Verde islands form part of the Macaronesia ecoregion, along with the Azores, the Canary  Islands, Madeira and the Savage Isles.
 The Cape Verde archipelago was uninhabited until the 15th century, when Portuguese explorers  discovered and colonized the islands, thus establishing the first European settlement in the  tropics.

 ## Unsplash photos